Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 `Result = @TIME_MASK('DAY<UTC><Linear>', {'DAY+07h', 'DAY+10h', 'DAY+14h','DAY+18h'}, {1,2,3,4},'HOUR')`

-Due to `<Linear>` option in first argument the functional value at a time point is found from a linearisation between two points.
+Due to the `<Linear>` option in the first argument, the functional value at a time point is found from a linearisation between two points.

 | Time UTC | Result |